Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Generality Across Storage Loads

-To confirm that our findings are not specific to the high-load condition of $P/N=3.0$, we repeated the compression experiments for a lower, yet still challenging, storage load of $P/N = 2.0$.
-The results, shown in Fig.~\ref{fig:compression_pn2}, exhibit the same qualitative behavior.
+To confirm that the observed behavior is not specific to the high-load condition of $P/N = 3.0$, we repeated the compression experiments at a lower, yet still challenging, storage load of $P/N = 2.0$.
+The results, shown in Fig.~\ref{fig:compression_pn2}, exhibit the same qualitative trends.

-The network maintains perfect bit accuracy down to 2-bit quantization, while performance degrades rapidly under sparsity pruning.
+The network maintains perfect bit accuracy down to 2-bit quantization, whereas performance degrades rapidly under sparsity pruning.
 The weight distribution (not shown) also remains bimodal.
-This confirms that the dualistic ``sparse function, dense representation'' is a robust property of the Ridge of Optimization across a range of high-load conditions, not an artifact of a single hyperparameter setting.
+These results suggest that the ``sparse function, dense representation'' structure is a robust property of the Ridge of Optimization across multiple high-load conditions, rather than an artifact of a particular hyperparameter setting.